 You will receive an access link upon registration.

-This class will be hosted on Zoom from 11AM to 12PM on Thursdays this Fall.
+This class will be hosted on Zoom from 11AM to 12PM on the following Thursdays:

 Dr. Regina Stein is the Morris Kaplan Scholar-in-Residence at the Museum at Eldridge Street.
 She has taught for Temple Emanu-El’s Skirball Center for Adult Jewish Learning, the Wexner Heritage Foundation, CLAL, the Jewish Theological Seminary, the Bronfman Youth Fellowships in Israel, the Academy for Jewish Religion, and the Pardes Institute of Jewish Studies in Jerusalem.
 Dr. Stein is formerly the National Director of the Hadassah Leadership Academy.
 No previous knowledge of Hebrew or of the Bible is required.